0IG/bjjg/README.md

 - npm install - install npm packages listed in package.json
 - npm start - make sure your React app can start

-## Inspiration
-The inspiration for BetterHealth came because I wanted to keep track of my weight, the foods I would have eaten, and the number of calories I would have consumed throughout the day.
-Being able to track my foods, weight, and calories all on BetterHealth makes it much easier for me to stay organized.
-By knowing the foods I eat and how many calories I consume, I'm more likely to reach my fitness goals!
-Better Health - Weight Tracker
-Web site created using create-react-app
-Trello
-Organize anything, together.
-Trello is a collaboration tool that organizes your projects into boards.
-In one glance, know what's being worked on, who's working on what, and where something is in a process. miro.com
-Entity Relationship Diagram